There are many catered ski chalets in France; English speakers run many of them, which you may find comforting if your French isn’t up to scratch.

 Find out how far away your chalet is if you’re planning on spending a bit of time in the nearest town.

 Can your chalet company recommend a good restaurant when staff have their night off?
 Make sure you know how to get there and back.
 Check the bus timetables.

 Here are our recommended restaurants in Peisey-Vallandry >

 Six nights out of seven, the Whitebeam Chalet chef freshly prepares a three-course evening meal, starting with canapés.

 An example evening menu at Whitebeam Chalets would be as follows:

-Oueff en cocotte (or coddled eggs).
+Oeuf en cocotte (or coddled eggs).

-A traditional French dish, consisting of eggs baked in butter in individual ‘cocottes’ or ramekins.
+A traditional French dish consisting of eggs baked in butter in individual ‘cocottes’ or ramekins.

 Le filet mignon de porc, en croute.

 Pork tenderloin, one of the most tender cuts, in a pastry crust.